Pork and Burns: Plot

 At the Springfield nuclear family day picnic, Lisa gives up her saxophone.
 Plopper gets greased up by kids, leading to Mr. Burns' hounds attacking him, and biting his back.
 Dr. Budgie visits him, and to avoid a lawsuit, Burns and Smithers agree to take care of him.
 Back at home, Lisa is empty of any joy since she gave away all of her stuff, so Bart helps her at school, playing the music she likes over the intercom.
-She gets her joy back, but is missing her stuff, so Marge takes her to Springfield Lock 'N' Leave Storage Facility and reveals she kept all the stuff there, and go and retrieve them, disturbing Gil.
+She gets her joy back, but is missing her stuff, so Marge takes her to Springfield Lock 'N' Leave Storage Facility and reveals she kept all the stuff there, and go and retrieve them.

 At Burns Manor, Dr. Budgie gives Plopper a makeover, and Burns has some great moments with the pig, becoming reluctant to give him up once he recovers.
 Homer comes to check on him and sees Burns dancing with him.
 He then returns to the manor that evening and gets back his animal friend with Bart's and later Smithers' help, and to keep him he says to Marge he will give up beer.

+Production

+Michael York reprised his role as Dr. Budgie, who was first seen in the twenty-seventh season episode "Lisa the Veterinarian."
+Writer Joyce Carol Oates appears as herself.

+Cultural references

+Marge's book is a parody of Marie Kondo's book The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.

-That night, Homer has a dream of a Hellman's Mayonnaise cartoon, similar to one he had earlier, and wakes up from the nightmare after seeing they prepared hamburgers with fruit in the sides.
-This scene is a parody of the opening theme to ER.
+Homer has a nightmare of a Hellman's Mayonnaise cartoon, parodying the opening theme to ER.